Is That All There Is?: Cover versions

-This song has been covered by Chaka Khan, Giant Sand, Sandra Bernhard, John Parish and PJ Harvey, Alan Price, The Bobs, Firewater, The New Standards, The Tiger Lillies, Amanda Lear, Joan Morris, James Last and Camille O'Sullivan amongst others.
-In 1971 Ornella Vanoni recorded an Italian version (text written by Bruno Lauzi) with the title literally translated as "E poi tutto qui ?"; in 1972 Hildegard Knef released a German version called "Wenn das alles ist".
+This song has been covered by Chaka Khan, Giant Sand, Sandra Bernhard, John Parish and PJ Harvey, Alan Price, The Bobs, Firewater, The New Standards, The Tiger Lillies, Amanda Lear, Joan Morris, James Last, Razorhouse and Camille O'Sullivan among others.
+In 1971 Ornella Vanoni recorded an Italian version (text written by Bruno Lauzi) with the title literally translated as "È poi tutto qui?"; in 1972 Hildegard Knef released a German version called "Wenn das alles ist".

 Dorothy Squires recorded the song for her 1977 release Rain Rain Go Away.
 Bolcom and Morris included a version on their 1978 album Other Songs by Leiber & Stoller.
 Kate and Mike Westbrook covered it for their 2009 CD allsorts.

 In 1970, Diana Ross performed a version of the song at a performance at the Coconut Grove in Los Angeles with altered lyrics.
+That recording was not released.

-That recording is unreleased, so writers Leiber and Stoller must have blocked it as they did with the following singer, Cristina.
-The Ross version, however, can now be played and heard, on YouTube.
-Another version with altered lyrics, by No wave singer Cristina, was available briefly in 1980.
-However, it offended songwriters Leiber and Stoller, who sued and were able to get it suppressed for some time.
-Produced by August Darnell (Kid Creole), this version was eventually re-issued in 2004, with the songwriters' blessing, as a bonus track on a Cristina compilation album, and as a single on the ZE and Island labels, in 1980.
+Another version with altered lyrics, by No wave singer Cristina, was available briefly as a single on the ZE and Island labels in 1980.
+However, Leiber and Stoller sued and were able to get it suppressed for some time.
+Produced by August Darnell (Kid Creole), this version was eventually re-issued in 2004 as a bonus track on a Cristina compilation album.

 Bette Midler included both audio and video versions on her 2005 DualDisc Bette Midler Sings the Peggy Lee Songbook.

-Elizabeth Gillies, best known for playing the role of Jade West on Victorious, released a cover video on 30 March 2014.